 Cloud coverage.
 Data fusion with Sentinel-2 and Sentinel-3, as well as ET gap filling techniques, will be implemented in cloudy conditions.
 The consortium has a wide and successful experience in sharpening Sentinel data to produce daily ET estimates at field scale (e.g. SEN-ET and ET4FAO ESA EO Science for Society projects).

 Infrequent historical ECOSTRESS/PRISMA acquisitions.
 We have selected our African partners partly based on availability of historical ECOSTRESS/PRISMA acquisitions in their areas of interest.
 Historical Sentinel-2 data will be used to complement PRISMA data, whereas Landsat 8 and 9 will substitute ECOSTRESS imagery when any of these dataset were missing.
-Historical hyperspectral data could be used from ad hoc airborne campaigns such as HYPLANT 2018 y AVIRIS-NG 2021, which could be used to simulate PRISMA imagery.
+Historical hyperspectral data could be used from ad hoc airborne campaigns such as HYPLANT 2018 and AVIRIS-NG 2021, which could be used to simulate PRISMA imagery.
 In addition we will explore the potential of using other novel sensors as a replacement for tasked ECOSTRESS (e.g. LisR of ISS and HiVE micro-satellites from ConstellR - see Letter of Support in Annex 3) and PRISMA (DESIS on ISS and EnMAP satellite from DLR) acquisitions.

 Lack of in situ data for validation.
 As mentioned previously MoABF has already provided us with some yield for several rice fields in two different areas, and they are exploring additional data from surveys conducted by technicians.
 In addition, CSIR in collaboration with the University of Pretoria are evaluating the availability of historical crop data in experimental sites.
-Nevertheless, during the algorithm development and validation phase (phase A of the ITT) we will consider other sites outside Africa, but with similar climatology, with long-term record of in situ measurements, such as Majadas de Tietar FLUXNET sites and/or Barrax experimental farm, both in Spain.
+Nevertheless, during the algorithm development and validation phase (phase A of the ITT) we will consider other sites outside Africa, but with similar climatology, with long-term record of in situ measurements, such as Majadas de Tiétar FLUXNET/ICOS site and/or Barrax experimental farm, both in Spain.

 Political instability in Burkina Faso.
 By the time of the project Kick-Off it is possible that the political situation in Burkina Faso would be normalized again.
 However, if that is not the case, we foresee contacting other Early Adopter candidates in the West Africa region (e.g. AGRHYMET) to include them before the Kick-Off.